tylervz/amq-jms-example/README.md

         ...
 10 more
 ```

-I have experienced the same problem when using a Docker image built using a GraalVM Native Image:
+And I experienced the same problem when using a Docker image built using a GraalVM Native Image:

     ./gradlew dockerBuildNative

+But the issue has been resolved by adding a TypeHint above the main class.